Solar panels in conservation areas: the expert guide

 Learn more

-The planning authority takes these objections into account when they decide on your application, but the objections must be based on valid planning concerns.
+The planning authority will take these objections into account when they decide on your application, but the objections must be based on valid planning concerns to carry any weight.

 How to improve your chances of getting planning approval

-To increase the chances of your solar panel installation being approved in a conservation area, you can make a few upfront choices, such as:
+To increase the chances of your solar panel installation being approved in a conservation area, we’d recommend:

 • Working with experienced planning consultants who understand local regulations and can advise on the most appropriate design and positioning